 (4) The size of the press table must be larger than the shape of the mold base under the mold, allowing for the position of the fixed mold.
 Generally, each side should be larger than 50 to 70mm.
 The size of the leak hole on the press table must be larger than the size of the workpiece (or scrap).

 Ⅶ. Draw a general picture of the mold

-The general diagrams of molds (including diagrams of parts and components) are drawn in strict accordance with drawing standards (GB/T4457~GB/T4460 and GB/T131-1993).
+The diagrams of molds, including diagrams of parts and components, are drawn in strict accordance with the drawing standards (GB/T4457~GB/T4460 and GB/T131-1993).
 However, in actual production, the layout of the drawing should be adapted to the working characteristics of the mold and the requirements of installation and adjustment.

-The general drawing of the mold includes:
+The general mold drawing includes:

-Draw a cross-sectional view of the mold in the working position.
-Usually, half of them draw the situation before the stamping starts (when the press slider is in the upper stop position) and the rough is placed), and the other half shows the state after the punch is completed, the workpiece is formed (or separated), and the press slider is in the lower stop position.
+A cross-sectional view of the mold in its working position is drawn.
+Usually, one half of the view shows the situation before the stamping process begins (when the press slider is in the upper stop position and the rough is placed), and the other half shows the state after the punch is completed, the workpiece is formed (or separated), and the press slider is in the lower stop position.

 Ⅷ. Draw non-standard parts